Skip to contents

 Comparison table

-The table below includes transformed parameters (i.e., in natural space), derived quantities, priors, penalties, likelihoods, and objective function values for the ADMB model, the RTMB model, and the difference and percent difference between the two models:
+Table 1 includes transformed parameters (i.e., in natural space), derived quantities, priors, penalties, likelihoods, and objective function values for the ADMB model, the RTMB model, and the difference and percent difference between the two models:

 ADMB RTMB Difference Percent difference